CroustiTiges/Steins-Gate-Translator/README.md

 # Steins;Gate Translator - Translation Guide

+## 0. Quick Start
+If you don’t feel like reading, a video tutorial named `TUTO.MP4` is included in the `.zip` file!
+Otherwise, enjoy reading the guide.

 ## 1. Retrieve the Original MPK File
 - Go to the `Steins Gate` folder and copy the `script.mpk` file into the `dialogues/MPK original` folder.